AMSAT-NA/PacSatFSKBoard/NOTES.md

 question whether that connection will work, allow it to be easily disabled or allow DIN to be used for something else.

+Pull 0 ohm power supply resistors away from connector.
+It's really hard to solder them otherwise.

+Change the BOARD_NUM pulldown resistor to 18K so the value is close to 3V when the pullup is installed.

+Reroute the I2C lines to the RTC to make some room for routing signals below the RTC.